Quick Facts about Insomnia

 Although hormonal imbalance is one of the main causes of insomnia during a woman's reproductive life, the root causes at each stage of development vary.
 For example, during puberty, insomnia tends to be caused by something different than that during menopause.

 There are also specific hormonal causes according to the stage of a women's reproductive life in which insomnia appears.
-These specific hormonal causes, along with other factors, can influence a woman's individual experience of dizziness, as identified below.
+These specific hormonal causes, along with other factors, can influence a woman's individual experience of insomnia, as identified below.

 Hormonal Causes during Different Phases in a Woman's Life